cogentcore/core/README.md

 # TODO

-* kill to end of line should delete NEXT lf if line is empty

 * completion: timing and other issue..

-* major issues with keymaps -- key fun move up has no key mapping over and over again when trying chrome std on mac..

 * fileview deal with symlinks.
 * fileview should add extension to filename if only one extension provided, if